yadhukrishnasm/Cloudbag/README.md

 # Cloudbag
-A student friendly web-app for study documentation  and focused learning.
+A student friendly cloud storage web-app for study documentation  and focused learning.